Skip to main content

 GHK-Cu: The Tissue Remodeler

 GHK-Cu (glycyl-L-histidyl-L-lysine copper) is a naturally occurring tripeptide found in human blood plasma, saliva, and urine.
-Your body produces it in significant quantities when you are young.
-By age 60, your GHK-Cu levels have dropped to roughly 40% of what they were at 20.
+Your body produces it in significant quantities when you are young; by age 60, GHK-Cu levels have dropped to roughly 40% of what they were at 20.

-What makes GHK-Cu remarkable is the scale of its genetic influence.
-Research by Loren Pickart and others has shown that GHK-Cu modulates the expression of over 4,000 human genes — roughly 30% of the genome.
-The net effect of this gene modulation pushes tissue toward a younger, more repair-capable state.
-It upregulates collagen types I and III, decorin, and other structural proteins.
-It promotes new blood vessel formation.
-It reduces inflammation and fibrosis.
-It accelerates wound healing.
+What makes GHK-Cu notable is the scale of its genetic influence.
+A 2018 review of the gene data by Loren Pickart and colleagues found that GHK-Cu modulates the expression of thousands of human genes, the majority in the direction of repair and regeneration.
+The practical effect is that GHK-Cu pushes tissue toward a younger, more repair-capable state: it upregulates collagen types I and III, decorin, and other structural proteins; it promotes new blood-vessel formation; it reduces inflammation and fibrosis; and it accelerates wound healing.

-The results patients notice are primarily visible: improved skin texture and elasticity, reduction in fine lines, faster healing of cuts and wounds, and in some cases, changes in hair thickness and quality.
+The results patients notice are primarily visible: improved skin texture and elasticity, reduction in fine lines, faster healing of cuts and wounds, and in some cases changes in hair thickness and quality.
 GHK-Cu is the anti-aging peptide you can see working.
+The full GHK-Cu guide covers the discovery story, the gene-expression research, and how the injectable compares to topical formulations.

 NAD+: The Cellular Fuel

 NAD+ (nicotinamide adenine dinucleotide) is a coenzyme present in every cell in your body.
-It is required for over 500 enzymatic reactions, including the entire chain of mitochondrial energy production.
-Without NAD+, your cells cannot convert food into ATP (energy).
-Without adequate NAD+, DNA repair enzymes (PARPs) cannot fix damage, and sirtuins (the "longevity genes") cannot regulate cellular health.
+It is required for hundreds of enzymatic reactions, including the entire chain of mitochondrial energy production.
+Without NAD+, cells cannot convert food into ATP.
+Without adequate NAD+, DNA-repair enzymes (PARPs) cannot fix damage, and sirtuins, the proteins often called the "longevity genes," cannot do their regulatory work.

-NAD+ levels decline steadily with age.
-By middle age, most people have roughly half the NAD+ they had at 20.
-This decline is implicated in reduced energy, slower recovery, cognitive fog, and the accumulation of DNA damage that drives aging at the cellular level.
+NAD+ levels decline steadily with age; by middle age, most people have roughly half the NAD+ they had at 20.
+That decline is implicated in reduced energy, slower recovery, cognitive fog, and the accumulation of DNA damage that drives aging at the cellular level.
+Clinical work has shown that raising NAD+ is achievable, a 2018 trial found that chronic nicotinamide-riboside supplementation was well tolerated and reliably elevated blood NAD+ in middle-aged and older adults.

-NAD+ injection directly replenishes the coenzyme to youthful levels.
+NAD+ injection replenishes the coenzyme directly.
 Patients typically notice improved energy and mental clarity within the first week.
-Longer-term effects include better exercise recovery, improved metabolic markers, and support for ongoing DNA repair processes.
+Longer-term effects include better exercise recovery, improved metabolic markers, and support for ongoing DNA-repair processes.
 NAD+ is the anti-aging peptide you feel working before you see it.
+See the full NAD+ guide for the mechanism in depth, or MOTS-c vs. NAD+ if you are also weighing the mitochondrial-signaling angle.

 Side Effects

 GHK-Cu is one of the mildest peptides in the therapeutic toolkit.
-The most common side effect is injection site irritation.
-Systemic side effects are rare in published literature.
-The copper component is at trace levels and does not pose a toxicity risk at standard doses.
+The most common side effect is injection-site irritation.
+Systemic side effects are rare in the published literature, and the copper component is present at trace levels that do not pose a toxicity risk at standard doses.

-NAD+ has a distinct side effect profile.
-Flushing (warmth and redness, particularly in the face and chest) is common during or shortly after injection.
+NAD+ has a more distinctive side-effect profile.
+Flushing, warmth and redness, particularly in the face and chest, is common during or shortly after injection.
 Nausea can occur at higher doses.
-These effects are transient and typically resolve within 30 to 60 minutes.
-Starting with a lower dose and increasing gradually can minimize these reactions.
+These effects are transient and typically resolve within 30 to 60 minutes; starting low and titrating up minimizes them.
+They are dose- and rate-dependent, which is one reason NAD+ is started conservatively under a provider's direction.

 Which One Is Right for You